 run four to five days a week in two-and-a-half hours at 26 knots.

 Although Ponce de Leon discovered the Dry (as in no fresh water) Tortugas in 1513, Gauron found them when this former New England commercial fishing and delivery captain decided that Florida's winters held great appeal.
 He now calls Marathon, FL, home, where he keeps a 40-foot Henriques sportfisherman.

 De Leon originally charted 11 islets barely above high water and named them after the turtles he found.
 By the time Gauron arrived in 1966, four of the isles had already eroded back into the sea.

-Aboard the Yankee Freedom III on a recent February morning for the trip to Fort Jefferson, we passed south of the mosquito-infested, uninhabited Marquesas, and began to pierce through some low rollers with 40 miles of open ocean ahead.
+Aboard the Yankee Freedom on a recent February morning for the trip to Fort Jefferson, we passed south of the mosquito-infested, uninhabited Marquesas, and began to pierce through some low rollers with 40 miles of open ocean ahead.